nadzril-cyber-portfolio/nadzril-cyber-portfolio/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in informatics engineering has led me to develop a passion for cybersecurity, and I am now eager to focus into this field, specifically aiming to join a Penetration Tester as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]